← Back to Relocation Guide

 A local guide to El Paso's best entertainment, outdoor activities, cultural attractions, food scene, and quality of life for new residents and relocating buyers.

-El Paso offers a quality of life that surprises most newcomers - 300+ sunny days per year, a vibrant food scene driven by proximity to Juarez, the largest urban state park in the U.S. at your doorstep, a resurgent downtown with nationally recognized dining, and a binational cultural identity unlike anywhere else in the country.
+El Paso offers a quality of life that surprises most newcomers - 300+ sunny days per year, a standout food scene driven by proximity to Juarez, the largest urban state park in the U.S. at your doorstep, a resurgent downtown with nationally recognized dining, and a binational cultural identity unlike anywhere else in the country.
 Here's what residents actually do on weekends.

 Outdoor Recreation